Why AI Presentations Fail (And How to Fix Them)

 And by those measures, most AI presentations fail spectacularly.

-I’ve trained executives on presentations for 35 years.
+I’ve trained executives on presentations for more than 16 years.
 In the last two years, I’ve watched AI tools transform how people create slides — and I’ve seen the results.
 The presentations are faster to create.
 They’re also worse at persuading.

 Here’s what’s actually happening, and how to fix it.